patrickbail/cubetower-dt/extracting_data.md

 The following arguments can be used:
 * -b | --bag: Path to ROS/ROS 2 bag file that will be parsed
 * -t | --topic: Name of topic from which data should be extracted
+* -T | --timestamp: Data will only be parsed between the given timestamp interval
 * -n | --name: If specified, name of the outgoing saved .png or .ply files will be changed
 * -e | --export_to_json: If specified, file will not be exported to json